drathaismaltempi/drathaismaltempi.github.io/README.md

 The `/triage` and `/pre-atendimento` endpoints expect an `X-API-Key` header when the `TRIAGE_API_TOKEN` environment variable is configured.
 Calls without the header (or with an incorrect token) are rejected with a `401 Unauthorized` response.
+Incoming values are compared after trimming surrounding whitespace so secrets copied from dashboard UIs (which sometimes append new lines) continue to work, but the characters still need to match exactly.
+When a mismatch occurs the application logs SHA-256 fingerprints of the provided and expected values (first eight hex characters only) to help diagnose typos without exposing the secrets themselves.

 ```
 X-API-Key: ${TRIAGE_API_TOKEN}